ajzeller/vocal_focals/README.md

 [vocalfocals.com](https://vocalfocals.com)

 ---
-This tutorial will walk through setting up a Raspberry Pi Zero W with the Google Cloud Vision API to detect text in an environment and then play that text
+This tutorial will walk through setting up a Raspberry Pi Zero W with the Google Cloud Vision API to detect text in an environment and then relay that text to the wearer over audio.

 Ingredients you will need:
 * 1 x Raspberry Pi Zero W